 - PCL (posterior cruciate ligament)

 - MCL (medial cruciate ligament)

 A ligament is torn after impact from a sudden force or change of direction.
 A torn ligament induces severe pain, swelling and instability of the knee.
 Treatment often requires surgery to regain function.
 ACL tears are particularly common.
-The average cost for ACL reconstruction in New York ranges from $13,500.00 in NYC to $17,400.00 in the Hudson Valley.
+The average cost for ACL reconstruction in New York ranges from $13,500.00 in the Hudson Valley to $17,400.00 in NYC.
 Full recovery is generally a 6 month process.